cm-verbose/rsm/readme.md

 # rsm

-**rsm** stands for "ressource manager" and is used to manipulate data in certain types of files.
+**rsm** stands for "ressource manager" and is used to read and manipulate data in certain types of files.